creditdatamw/zerocell/README.md

 ### Using the Programmatic API

-Since version `0.3.0` zerocell provides a non-annotation based API.
+If you don't fancy using annotations you can map the columns to the fields simply because since version `0.3.0` zerocell provides a non-annotation based API.
-This allows you to work with your existing POJOs without having to change your sources.
-The only difference with the annotation based API is that you have to define the column mappings using the `Reader.using` method.
+This allows you to work with your existing classes without having to change your sources.
+The only difference with the annotation based API is that you have to define the column mappings via the `Reader.using` method.

 For example: